Skip to Main Content

 (Godwin 17)

 Section of an edited book Last name, First name.
 "Title of Entry."
-Title of Collection, editied by Editor's Name(s), Publisher, Year, pp. page range of entry.
+Title of Collection, edited by Editor's Name(s), Publisher, Year, pp. page range of entry.
 Harris, Muriel.
 "Talk to Me" Engaging Reluctant Writers."
 A Tutor's Guide to Helping Writers One to One, edited by Ben Rafoth, 2000. pp.24-34.
 (Harris 26-28)

 Books with 3 or more authors Last name, First name of first author, et al. Title of Book.
 Publisher, Year.
 Wysocki, Anne Frances, et al. Writing New Media: Theory and Applications for Expanding the Teaching of Composition.Utah State UP, 2004.
 (Wysocki, et al 98)